Group launches to study independent Sandy Springs school system

 The information sheet said “understanding the feasibility of a local school system is the logical next step” after creating the city, which was incorporated in 2005.

 Even if the study indicates an independent school system is possible, an amendment to the Georgia Constitution would have to pass.
-The constitution currently limits the amount of school districts to 180, which has already been reached.
+The constitution currently prevents the state from creating more districts.

 The state school Superintendent Richard Woods said after a discussion at a Sept.
 14 Sandy Springs Perimeter Chamber event that he would not oppose legislation that would increase amount of districts.
 He said he supports having more control at the local level.

-Note: Update: This article was updated with comment from Sandy Springs Mayor Rusty Paul.
-Correction: The state Constitution prevents the state from creating more school districts, but there is not a numerical limit.